-Grease control is required on all facilities that may introduce grease into the sanitary sewer system.
-If grease control is warranted, based on the Uniform Plumbing Code and the California Plumbing Code, District Sewer Ordinance 255, Section 8 requires that a grease trap or interceptor be installed under the following conditions:
+FOG control is required on all facilities that may introduce FOG into the sewer system.
+If FOG control is warranted, based on the Uniform Plumbing Code and the California Plumbing Code, District Sewer Ordinance 255, Section 8 requires that a grease trap or interceptor be installed under the following conditions:

-- o On all new or remodeled food service establishments - When a food service establishment sells - Following a wastewater backup or discharge due to grease - o When samples of wastewater discharge exceed 400 mg/l of grease
+- o When a FSE sells - On all new or remodeled FSEs - o Following a wastewater backup or discharge due to FOG - When samples of wastewater discharge exceed 400 mg/L of FOG - After receiving written notice from the District

-• Why do I need a wastewater discharge license?
+Q: Why do I need a FSE license?

-The license, issued annually, will identify the contact person for the food service establishment, and by their signature on the license, we know that they are informed of these grease control requirements.
-Annual renewal will ensure that the property owner and food service establishment are aware of any change in our regulations.
-The license application will provide information to District staff that will help us ensure that your grease control measures are adequate and current.
+The license, issued annually, will identify the contact person for the FSE, and by their signature on the license, the District can ensure that they are informed of these FOG control requirements.
+Annual renewal will ensure that both the property owner and FSE are aware of any change in District regulations.
+The license application will provide information to District staff that will help us ensure that your FOG control measures are adequate and current.

-• How much is a license and what is the money used for?
+Q: How much is a FSE License Fee and what is the money used for?